SiMa-ai/models/README.md

 # Downloading the Models #

-SiMa.ai's subset of compatible models references repositories like Torchvison, ONNX model zoo and OpenVINO.
+SiMa.ai's subset of compatible models references repositories like Torchvison and OpenVINO.
 These repositories offer pretrained models in floating-point 32-bit (FP32) format that need to be quantized and compiled for SiMa.ai&#39;s MLSoC using the Palette ModelSDK.
 To this end, certain helper scripts are provided as part of this repository that fetch the models from original